Shared ownership

 If from your application form, we can see that shared ownership with Mission Housing might be a possibility for you, we’ll arrange a time for an interview with a couple of our staff team.
 This is another great opportunity for you to ask questions.

-If you’re still wanting to progress, we will then decide whether or not to take your application to our board.
-If the board support your application, we will start working with you on your campaign to raise the finances.
+If the Board support your application, we will start working with you on your campaign to raise the finances.

 As we progress through the application process, we will establish how much you are going to be able to borrow with a mortgage (and you will need a cash deposit of 10% of that mortgage) and how much a property is likely to cost in the area you work.
 We will then know how much capital we need to help you raise through loans.